 Step 3: Make the Parsley Sauce

-In a medium pot, melt the butter.
-Add the flour to the butter, forming a paste.
+Once melted, add the flour to the butter, and stir to form a paste.
 This is what will thicken your sauce.

 Once all of the milk is added, continue stirring the sauce for about 5-10 more minutes until it starts to thicken.